Skip to main content

 What Are the Cognitive Targets of Hormonal Therapy?

 The cognitive benefits of these therapies are directly linked to the roles these hormones play in the brain.
-Restoring testosterone can improve spatial memory and in men.
+Restoring testosterone can improve spatial memory and executive function in men.
 For women, optimized estrogen levels can enhance verbal memory, processing speed, and overall cognitive sharpness.

 The improvements in mood and sleep quality that accompany hormonal balancing also have a significant secondary effect on cognition.
 Chronic sleep deprivation, a common symptom of hormonal imbalance, severely impairs memory consolidation and executive function.
 By resolving the underlying cause of sleep disruption, such as progesterone deficiency or estrogen-related night sweats, these therapies allow the brain to perform its essential overnight maintenance, leading to improved cognitive performance the next day.